Night Watch

 RIF Asylum Support

-More Art is proud to be collaborating with RIF Asylum Support — an asylum orientation organization providing legal workshops and support groups to asylum seekers in New York City.
+More Art was proud to collaborate with RIF Asylum Support — an asylum orientation organization providing legal workshops and support groups to asylum seekers in New York City.
 They work with many amazing individuals seeking asylum in the US and have helped connect families separated throughout the asylum application process.

 Safe Passage Project